revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -----------

-22. Have you explored outside of your study area?
+22.Have you explored outside of your study area?
 If so, what did you explore?

 <details markdown="1">
 <summary> Show Answer </summary>